Corey Dennis: Ohio State

+Tulsa

+In 2024, Dennis joined the University of Tulsa as their passing game coordinator and quarterbacks coach.

+UNLV

+On January 3, 2025, Dennis was hired as the offensive coordinator and quarterbacks coach at the University of Nevada, Las Vegas (UNLV) under head coach Dan Mullen.

 Personal life

 Born in Auburn, Alabama and raised in Troy, Dennis' father Steve played college football at Georgia and was also the athletic director at Troy from 2005 to 2012.
 He is married to Nicki Meyer, the daughter of former Ohio State head coach Urban Meyer who he met when they were both athletes at Georgia Tech.
-They have two sons, Troy and Gray.
+They have two sons and a daughter.